javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

         ...
 ```

-We'd like to expose the package functionality via a single entry point, the "main file" `auth/index.js`, to be used like this:
+We'd like to expose the package functionality via a single entry point.

+In other words, a person who would like to use our package, should import only from the "main file" `auth/index.js`.

+Like this:

 ```js
 import {login, logout} from 'auth/index.js'
 ```

+The "main file", `auth/index.js` exports all the functionality that we'd like to provide in our package.

-The idea is that outsiders, developers who use our package, should not meddle with its internal structure, search for files inside our package folder.
+The idea is that outsiders, other programmers who use our package, should not meddle with its internal structure, search for files inside our package folder.
 We export only what's necessary in `auth/index.js` and keep the rest hidden from prying eyes.

 As the actual exported functionality is scattered among the package, we can import it into `auth/index.js` and export from it: